This article is part of a larger series on How to Do Payroll.

 - Rhode Island Department of Labor and Training: Employers can get information on unemployment insurance, paid sick and safe leave, and even post job openings.

 - Rhode Island Division of Tax – Employer Tax Section: This website is where employers will file and report all payroll taxes, if they are not utilizing a payroll provider or filing via mail.
-There is also an employer tax handbook that can be referenced for any questions, and a ton of information regarding the employer funds.
+There is also an employer tax handbook that can be referenced for any questions, and plenty of information regarding the employer funds.

 - A Guide to Wage and Workplace Laws in Rhode Island: This guide was published by the Rhode Island Department of Labor and Training Workforce Regulation and Safety Division.
 It is a guide to all labor law regulations in the state of Rhode Island, including child labor, lunch periods, payroll record requirements, and more.